jolicode/castor/doc/going-further/extending-castor/remote-imports.md

 ## Manipulating castor composer file

-Castor provide a `composer` command to manipulate the `castor.composer.json` file.
+Castor provides a `composer` command to manipulate the `castor.composer.json` file.

 For example, you can use it to add a package to the file: